How To Grow Potatoes In A Potato Barrel, Bag Or Container

 Growing potatoes in a potato barrel or bag is so easy because they are contained.
 When you grow them in the open ground there is little control over where they send their roots, and the constant need to earth up the new growth can be awkward, especially if your space is in the midst of other crops.
 Growing them in containers means you can simply add in new compost and easily place them away from your other plants.

 Usually mid-March is about the best time to plant your earlies and you plant the maincrop a few weeks later.

 - A potato bag, pot or container - like ours here

-- Some seed potatoes - which you can buy with a planter or seperately
+- Some seed potatoes - which you can buy with a planter or separately

 - A garden trowel

-- Some good purpose compost- which you can buy with a planter or seperately
+- Some good purpose compost- which you can buy with a planter or separately

 - A watering can